jingxiangmo/create-ros-project/README.md

 ## Contribute
-Please open a new branch and PR or open up an issue.
+Please create PR or open up an issue.
+Thank you for your support!

 ## About
 Hi, I'm [JX](https://jingxiangmo.com)!
 I started thinking about creating this project in mid 2023 while doing a robotics research class.
 Setting up and managing dependencies in ROS 1 made me want to shoot myself!